Doctoral Programme

 – Do I have to name a supervisor/tutor in my application?

 No. Even though every doctoral candidate will be assigned to one principal thesis supervisor at the end of the first year, you don’t need to choose your supervisor prior to applying.
-All professors of the LUS will be involved in the selection process and will participate in doctoral colloquia and offer supervision.
+All professors of the LUS will be involved in the selection process and will participate in doctoral colloquia and thus offer supervision.

 Information about the professors and current research projects at LUS is available on our respective websites: https://lus.arch.ethz.ch/people/